COVID-19 Coronavirus Advisory

 If you have a question that is not answered below, please do not hesitate to call us at 386-255-4596.
 Better yet, access your athenahealth Patient Portal.
 By using the Patient Portal, you will be able to communicate with our office, your provider directly, review any lab results and office notes.
 If you don’t have Patient Portal account, sign up here or give us a call and we can walk you through the process.

-A: Yes, all locations and our walk-in clinics are open and seeing patients.
+A: All locations are open, except our walk-in clinics are temporarily closed.
 Your health and well-being are of utmost importance to us.
 It is as important to us as it is to you to continue leading a healthy and an active lifestyle.

 A: If you’re not feeling well, we strongly encourage you to reschedule your appointment.
 However, if your orthopedic situation is urgent, please call us in advance so we may be prepared.
 For non-urgent appointments, rescheduling plays a significant role in helping to slow the spread of any virus whether it is COVID-19 or the flu.

 A: To keep everyone safe and protected, we want to minimize the number of people coming into our clinics and surgery center.
-We are asking for your help by only bringing one person over the age of 12 with you to your appointment or surgical visit, if possible.
+We are asking for your help by not bringing any visitors with you into our facilities, if possible.

-A: In accordance with CDC guidelines, we are following best practices to provide you and our employees with a safe environment.
+A: In accordance with CDC and other recommended guidelines, we are following best practices to provide you and our employees with a safe environment:

 - Increased deep cleaning of our offices, waiting and exam rooms.
-We are paying close attention to areas that are touched frequently, such as doorknobs, countertops, and chairs.
+We are paying close attention to areas that are touched frequently, such as handles and doorknobs, countertops, tables, chairs and phones.